Samuel Butler (schoolmaster): Life

 Butler was born at Kenilworth, Warwickshire.
 He was educated at Rugby School, and in 1791 was admitted to St John's College, Cambridge.
 He obtained three of Sir William Browne's medals, for the Latin (1792) and Greek (1793, 1794) odes, the medal for the Greek ode in 1792 being won by Samuel Taylor Coleridge.
 In 1793 Butler was elected to the Craven scholarship, amongst the competitors being John Keate, afterwards headmaster of Eton, and Coleridge.
 In 1796 he was fourth senior optime and senior chancellor's classical medallist.
 In 1797 and 1798 he obtained the members prize for Latin essay.
 He acquired the degrees of BA in 1796, MA in 1799, and DD in 1811.
 In 1797 he was elected a fellow of St John's and ordained deacon in the Church of England, and in 1798 became headmaster of Shrewsbury School, the same year as his ordination as priest, at the age of 24.

 As a clergyman, he was perpetual curate of Berwick Chapelry near Shrewsbury from 1801 to 1815 and in 1802 he was appointed as vicar of Kenilworth, in 1807 to a prebendal stall in Lichfield Cathedral, and in 1822 to the archdeaconry of Derby; all these appointments he had at the same time as his headmastership, but in 1836 he was promoted to the bishopric of Lichfield (and Coventry, which was separated from his diocese during the same year).

 It is in association with Shrewsbury school that Butler is chiefly remembered.
 During his headmastership its reputation increased greatly, and in the standard of its scholarship was the equal of any other public school in England.
-He was considered to be "in all essential respects, the originator" of the Praeposter system of placing older boys in authority over younger at the school.
-He worked despite having for 37 years "a state of permanently impossible relations" with his second master (deputy), John Jeudwine, which, according to school historian J.B.
-Oldham, "embittered both their lives to the detriment of the school, the scandal of the town and the embarrassment of Butler's every action".
+He was considered to be "in all essential respects, the originator" of the Praepostor system of placing older boys in authority over younger at the school.
+He worked despite having for 37 years "a state of permanently impossible relations" with his second master (deputy), John Jeudwine, which, according to school historian J. B. Oldham, "embittered both their lives to the detriment of the school, the scandal of the town and the embarrassment of Butler's every action".